-The holidays are over, and a new year has arrived.
+The new year is almost here.
 That means it’s time to set some new year’s resolutions.
 While resolutions involving your physical health are important, FSB recommends setting resolutions for your finances as well.

 The new year is a great time to examine your budget and make adjustments that will help you gain control of your finances.
 Doing so will allow you to save for the future and be better prepared for unexpected expenses.